 - Just like makeup, it is important to remove hairspray from your hair at the end of the day to prevent residue buildup.

-- Leaving the hairspray in your hair overnight may clog the hair follicles, leading to dull, greasy hair.
+- If you use a lot of hairspray, leaving it in your hair overnight may clog the hair follicles and lead to dull, greasy hair.

-- Common households products like dishwashing liquid, vinegar, and baking soda can come in handy in removing hairspray.
+- Common household products like dishwashing liquid, vinegar, and baking soda can come in handy in removing hairspray.